An integral test on time dependent local extinction for super-coalescing Brownian motion with Lebesgue initial measure: Introduction

 The approaches developed in this paper can be modified to study the almost sure time dependent local extinction for SCBM with L\'evy branching mechanism other than stable branching.
 But we do not expect the result to be as clean.

 The rest of the paper is arranged as follows.
 In Section 2 we present the construction of SCBM using Arratia's flow and the branching excursion law.
-In Section 3 we find a duality between coalescing Brownian motions with either absorbing or reflecting boundary conditions, which then leads to a dual relationship between SCBM with absorbing barriers and reflecting Brownian motions in Section 4.
-Our main results, Theorem \ref{main-finite} and Theorem \ref{Main} and their proofs are presented in Section 4.
+Our main results of integral tests on almost sure local extinction, Theorem \ref{main-finite} and Theorem \ref{Main} and their proofs are presented in Section 3.